Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Taha Chaiechi is head of the Department of Economics, where she researches issues in climate change and natural disasters as well as their effects on various economic sectors, including public health, tourism, environmental and energy economics.
+Taha Chaiechi is head of the Economics Academic Group at James Cook University in Australia, where she researches issues in climate change and natural disasters as well as their effects on various economic sectors, including public health, tourism, environmental and energy economics.
 She illuminates contemporary economic problems and issues by pursuing objectives that demand innovative methods for answering important real-world questions.
 Since 2011, she has been collaborating on external and internal research projects exceeding in $1million in value.
 Her roles and responsibilities vary from the Principal Investigator to the Coordinator of Analysis.
 Since 2009 she has produced (mainly in collaboration) 36+ HERDC publications at an average of 4.5 per year.
-She has also served the Australian Research Council (ARC), as an Expert Assessor, in the National Peer Review Process both in 2012 and 2018..
+She has also served the Australian Research Council (ARC), as an Expert Assessor, in the National Peer Review Process both in 2012 and 2018.

 Head of the Department of Economics, James Cook University, Australia